ishioni/homelab-ops/README.md

 ## 🌐 DNS

-### (Public) Ingress Controller

-Over WAN, I have port forwarded ports `80` and `443` to the load balancer IP of my ingress controller that's running in my Kubernetes cluster.
-This is then managed by BGP to point to the right nodes.

-### Split-horizon DNS
+### Home DNS

-[dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) is running on my `USG Pro 4` and all DNS queries for **internal** domains are forwarded to [k8s_gateway](https://github.com/ori-edge/k8s_gateway) that is running in my cluster.
-With this setup `k8s_gateway` has direct access to my clusters ingresses and services and serves DNS for them in my internal network.

-### Ad Blocking

-[AdGuard DNS](https://adguard-dns.io/en/welcome.html) is used as the primary DNS for the whole network as I don't have the means to reliably run an adblocker selfhosted without making the setup unstable
+On my Vyos router I have [Bind9](https://github.com/isc-projects/bind9) and [dnsdist](https://dnsdist.org/) deployed as containers.
+In my cluster `external-dns` is deployed with the `RFC2136` provider which syncs DNS records to `bind9`.

+Downstream DNS servers configured in `dnsdist` such as `bind9` (above) and [AdGuard DNS](https://adguard-dns.io/en/public-dns.html).
+All my clients use `dnsdist` as the upstream DNS server, this allows for more granularity with configuring DNS across my networks.
+These could be things like giving each of my VLANs a specific `adguard` profile, or having all requests for my domain forward to `bind9` on certain networks, or only using `1.1.1.1` instead of `adguard` on certain networks where adblocking isn't required.

-### External DNS
+### Public DNS

-[external-dns](https://github.com/kubernetes-sigs/external-dns) is deployed in my cluster and configure to sync DNS records to [Cloudflare](https://www.cloudflare.com/).
-The only ingresses `external-dns` looks at to gather DNS records to put in `Cloudflare` are ones that I explicitly set an annotation of `external-dns.home.arpa/enabled: "true"`
+Outside the `external-dns` instance mentioned above another instance is deployed in my cluster and configured to sync DNS records to [Cloudflare](https://www.cloudflare.com/).
+The only ingress this `external-dns` instance looks at to gather DNS records to put in `Cloudflare` are ones that have an ingress class name of `external` and contain an ingress annotation `external-dns.alpha.kubernetes.io/target`.

-🔸 _[Click here](./terraform/cloudflare) to see how else I manage Cloudflare with Terraform._

-### Dynamic DNS

-My home IP can change at any given time and in order to keep my WAN IP address up to date on Cloudflare.
-I have patched the vyatta part of unifi's vyos to work with cloudflare to make that work

 ---